 Scriptures: You made all the delicate, inner parts of my body and knit me together in my mother’s womb.
 Thank you for making me so wonderfully complex!…You watched me as I was being formed in the womb.
 You saw me before I was born.
 Every day of my life was recorded in your book.
 Every moment was laid out before a single day had passed.
 (Psalm 139:13-16)

-Comments: We are not here by chance, beloved.
+Comments: None of us are here by chance, beloved.
 No matter what the circumstances of our conception and birth, we are not a mistake.
 God makes no mistakes.
-He created human beings in His own image and likeness to be His stewards over the rest of His creation.3 This is the basis for the value, esteem, and dignity of every single human being ever born.
-This is the reason we must treat all other people with respect, especially those who are weary, worn, and sad.
+He created human beings in His own image and likeness to be His stewards over the rest of His creation.3 Human beings have transcendent worth and value that comes from God.
+This dignity is not based on any human quality, legal mandate, or individual merit or accomplishment.
+Human dignity is inalienable, an essential part of every human being.
+Human beings are qualitatively different from other living beings on earth because they are capable of knowing and loving God, unlike any other creatures.
+Belief in the dignity of every single human being ever born is the foundation of Christian ethics.
+Here is the reason we must treat all other people with respect, especially the underdogs, those who are weary, worn, and sad, people bruised and broken by Adam’s Fall.

 Scriptures: Dear friends, don’t be afraid of those who want to kill your body; they cannot do any more to you after that.
-But fear God, who has the power to kill you and then throw you into hell….God does not forget a single sparrow.
+But fear God, who has the power to kill and then throw into hell….God does not forget a single sparrow.
 So don’t be afraid; you are more valuable to God than a whole flock of sparrows.
 And the very hairs on your head are all numbered….So don’t be afraid, little flock.
 For it gives your Father great happiness to give you the Kingdom….Seek the Kingdom of God above all else, and live righteously, and He will give you everything you need (food, clothing, shelter, etc.).
 So don’t worry about tomorrow, for tomorrow will bring its own worries.
-Today’s trouble is enough for today.
 (Luke 12:4-7,32; Matt 6:33-34)

 Comments: The believer’s fear of God involves a mix of awe, reverence, adoration, honor, worship, confidence, thankfulness, love, and fear of grieving the Lord.
-We are to respect God as our Creator, King, Judge, and Savior.
+We are to respect God as our Creator, King, Judge, Savior, and Father.
 Jesus’ followers must not have a “servile fear” (fear of being damned).
-But we are to have “filial fear” of God, fear of offending Him who loves and cares for us generously and who we love back.4 The Lord protects the foreigners among us.
-He cares for the orphans and widows, the helpless and suffering, but He frustrates the plans of the wicked.
+But we are to have “familial fear” of God, not wanting to offend Him who loves and cares for us generously and who we love back.4 The Lord protects the underdogs and disadvantaged ones.
+He cares for the orphans, widows, and foreigners, the helpless and suffering, but He frustrates the plans of the wicked.

 One hymn says: